Skip to content

 Sometimes.
 Microsoft officially ended the free upgrade program, but many Windows 7 and 8.1 keys still activate Windows 10 and 11.
 However, if the key doesn’t match the edition (e.g., Windows 7 Home key on Windows 11 Pro), you’ll get error 0xc004f050.

-We tested a Windows 7 Professional key on Windows 10 Pro.
-It activated successfully.
-We also tested a Windows 7 Home key on Windows 10 Pro and got error 0xc004f050.
-The key must match the edition.
+A Windows 7 Professional key activates Windows 10 Pro, but a Windows 7 Home key on Windows 10 Pro returns error 0xc004f050.
+The key must match the edition, even across versions.

 #What If You Don’t Have a Product Key?